 Pricing is performed by the underwriting team under the supervision of the Chief Operating Officer.
-Significant or bespoke pricing decisions are reviewed by the Underwriting Steering Group (USG) which includes the Chief Operating Officer, the Chief Growth Officer and the Head of Propositions, who are able to provide independent review and challenge to these pricing proposals.
-USG decisions are periodically reviewed by the Risk Committee.
+Significant or bespoke pricing decisions are reviewed by a group of individuals including the Chief Executive, Chief Operating Officer, and Managing Director of Insurance, who are able to provide independent review and challenge to these pricing proposals.
+Bespoke decisions are periodically reviewed by the Risk Committee.